 The operator control panel provides the operator with all the controls necessary to operate the saw after the cutting angle has been set and the stock has been loaded and secured.
-All of the electrical functions and Feed Rate setting are operated from the control panel.
-For all the functions to work machine has to be powered up.
-The Main Disconnect switch, which is located on the side of control box, has to be in ON position.
-Emergency Switch has to be released (turn Emergency Knob clockwise to release).
-For the blade to operate the blade door has to be completely shut and blade tensioned to minimum tension of 600 kg.
+All of the electrical functions are operated from the control panel.
+For all the functions to work the machine has to be powered up.
+The Main Disconnect switch, which is located on the side of control box, has to be in ON (1) position.
+Emergency Switch has to be released (Rotate Emergency button 45° to release).
+For the blade to operate the blade guard door has to be completely shut and blade tensioned to the correct setting: